PedalLog/PedalLog/README.md

 PedalLog is an Android tracking and stats app for cyclists.
 It records your rides with real-time GPS tracking and turns them into weekly/monthly insights.

 > [!NOTE]
-> This project is transitioning from Google Maps to OpenStreetMap via MapLibre.
-It is a fork of [ishantchauhan710/BikeRush](https://github.com/ishantchauhan710/BikeRush).
+> This project is a fork of [ishantchauhan710/BikeRush](https://github.com/ishantchauhan710/BikeRush).

 ---